intomg1990/git-commands/git_cheat_seet.md

     * `--patch` show the differences *in relation* to previous commit.
     * `--stat` show only the modifications in number of lines.
     * `--no-merge` does **not** show the merge commits.
+    * `--oneline --decorate --graph -all` try to draw some schematics of branching.

 <br />